casulemarc/Abstruct_Vs_Interface/README.md

-# Abstruct and Interface.
-Classes in Java
+# Abstruct and Interface Classes in Java
 Examples of programs showing the use of abstract classes